 What interview do you think is the worst you have ever watched and why?
 Please include in the comments section.

-HUEISH Journal: a digital platform empowering every shade of creators, makers, and entreprenuers through their personal stories and diaries.
+HUEISH Journal: a digital platform empowering every shade of professional and entrepreneur through personal stories and the diaries of others.